hbroek/reken/documentation/developer-guide/chapter-7.md

 - **Component Definition**: Define a component using the `data-component` attribute within a `<template>`.
 You can encapsulate HTML, CSS, and even JavaScript specific to the component.

-In this section we create a card component that display the employee's info.
+In this section, we create a card component that display the employee's info.
 ```html
 <template data-component="card" data-arg-person data-arg-photo="true" data-arg-edit_link="">
     <style>